Help us improve your experience.

 To deploy a Secure Edge policy in Juniper Security Director Cloud:

-1. In Juniper Security Director Cloud portal, click Secure Edge > Security Policies.
+1. In the Juniper Security Director Cloud portal, click Secure Edge > Secure Edge Policy.

-A Secure Edge Policy page with default rules appears.
+The Secure Edge Policy page appears and contains default rules.
 You modify the default security policy set for better debugging.
-The default rule set does not allow ICMP pings to the outside (Internet), preventing you from pinging anything through the cloud.
+The default rule set does not allow ICMP pings to the Internet, preventing you from pinging through the cloud.

-2. Click the Add (+) icon to create a rule, or select the existing rule and click the pencil icon to edit the rule.
+2. Click the Add (+) icon to create a rule, or select the existing rule and click the pencil icon to edit it.

 4. Click Add (+) to add sources.